julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 ## For Bruises and Swelling

 ### Arnica (Arnica montana)
 Used externally (never internally!), arnica reduces bruising, swelling, and sprains.
-Infuse it into oil and apply sparingly — it’s powerful.
+Infuse it into oil and apply sparingly, it’s powerful.

 ### Comfrey (Symphytum officinale)
-Known as “bone-knit,” comfrey accelerates healing for bruises and even broken bones — but don’t use on deep wounds.
+Known as “bone-knit,” comfrey accelerates healing for bruises and even broken bones, but don’t use on deep wounds.
 It seals skin fast and can trap infection.

 **Witch Tip:** Wrap comfrey poultices in flannel and chant the old rhyme: *“Comfrey bind, comfrey heal, bone and bruise to quickly seal.”*